joelbit33/lucky-stockholm/README.md

 ## Features

 - Curated list of top-rated restaurants, bars, and attractions in Stockholm
-- Detailed information about each venue, including location, cost, and description
+- Information about each venue, including location, cost, and description
 - Easy-to-use search functionality to find venues based on a category
 - Responsive design that works well on desktop and mobile devices